 None are excuses but they all contribute to why my race didn’t go well.
 Reflecting back and having a few answers is better than, “it just didn’t.”

 It gives you ways and reasons to improve.
+This is a key for bouncing back from a bad race.
 You can make adjustments to your training, nutrition, or sleep patterns.

 With distance running, there is always another race.
 There are always more long runs.
 Marathon training is a long distance to cover and it’s important to also look back at training.

 After running a bad race, it’s important to take time to recover.
-Even though the race didn’t go well, don’t go crazy.
+Even though the race didn’t go well, don’t go crazy with training.
 Take time to recover and relax.
+Recovery is important to bouncing back from a bad race.

 Then set your sights on running a PR, new time goal, or maybe a new event altogether.
 Maybe you need a change in training plans, training cycles or a new running coach.